slatedocs/slate/source/includes/gcp/_clusters.md

 ------- | -----------
 `creationTimestamp`<br/>*string* | Creation timestamp in RFC3339 text format
-`nodeCount`<br/>*number* | Number of nodes in the cluster `endpoint`<br/>*string* | The IP address of the master node of the cluster.
+`nodeCount`<br/>*number* | Number of nodes in the cluster `endpoint`<br/>*string* | The IP address of the cluster's master node.
 All interactions with the Kubernetes API are done through the master node.
-`location` <br/> *string* | The zone in which the cluster is running.
-For regional clusters the nodes of your cluster may span multiple zones within the region.
+`location` <br/> *string* | The zone or region in which the cluster is running.
+For regional clusters, your cluster nodes may span multiple zones within the region.
-`status` <br/> *string* | The status of the cluster `id` <br/> *string* | The cluster is uniquely identfied by the project name, location and cluster name.
+`status` <br/> *string* | The status of the cluster `id` <br/> *string* | The cluster is uniquely identified by the project name, location and cluster name.
 `name` <br/> *string* | The name of the cluster

 <!-------------------- RETRIEVE A CLUSTER -------------------->